QTC-UMD/dds-sweeper/README.md

 * `setfreq <channel:int> <frequency:float>`:

+* `setphase <channel:int> <phase_offset:float>`:

-* `mode <type:int>`:
+* `mode <type:int> <triggers:int>`:
 Configures what mode the DDS-Sweeper is operating in
   - 0: single tone
   - 1: amplitude sweep
   - 2: frequency sweep
   - 3: phase sweep

   The operating mode must be set before instructions can be programmed into the DDS-Sweeper
+  A trigger value of `0` means the Sweeper is expecting external triggers.
+A value of `1` means the Sweeper will send its own triggers based on the times passed to the `set` command.

 * `set <channel:int> <addr:int> <start_point:float> <end_point:float> <delta:float> <div:int> (<time:int>)`: